Sjeiti/project-invoice/README.md

 So I created my own:

  - no cloud based data, everything is saved on your local machine, nothing is sent to a server
- - invoices are well designed and customizable
+ - well designed and customizable invoices
- - its easy to use
+ - easy to use
- - its open-source
+ - open-source
- - its free
+ - free
- - you can use the online version or run a local copy
+ - run it online or offline or even on a local server

 I cleaned it up a bit because I thought you might like it.